etrombly/country_parser/README.md

 * scroll down and select next, then create archive.

-Then go to https://github.com/etrombly/country_parser/releases and download the country_parser or country_parser.exe (if you're using windows).
+Then go to https://github.com/etrombly/country_parser/releases and download the country_parser or country_parser.zip (if you're using windows).

-* Unzip your location history and make sure it is in the same location as country_parser
+* Unzip your location history

-* open a terminal and run country_parser.
+* open country_parser, go to file->import location history, and select your LocationHistory.json

 It should output a list of dates and countries visited.
-I noticed a few entries in my location history that were wrong, and if your phone is on while traveling it will show countries that you were just in the airport.
-Should help you out with dates though.